-Christopher Meloni turns 54 years old this week.
-He’s best known for two roles — Detective Elliot Stabler on Law & Order: Special Victims Unit and inmate Chris Keller on Oz.
-We don’t see as much of Meloni these days (since he’s busy at work on the Wet Hot American Summer reboot), but he’ll always be Stabler to his most rabid fans.
+Christopher Meloni is an unsung hero of television.
+He’s best known for two roles — Detective Elliot Stabler on Law & Order: Special Victims Unit, inmate Chris Keller on Oz, and lead role in Happy!
+We don’t see as much of Meloni these days, but he’ll always be Stabler to his most rabid fans.
 Here are some facts about Meloni:

 1. His instant chemistry with Mariska Hargitay: Of his former Law & Order: SVU co-star, Meloni told the AV Club the chemistry was “immediate.”
 The show runners were so impressed by the actors’ mutual rapport that they were both hired 30 minutes after their joint screen test.

 2. The scene he’s most proud of during his career: Meloni revealed an interesting take on his best work.
 He’s most proud of one of his Oz scenes, during which he turns around and moons fellow actor Lee Tergesen.
 He calls it a definite “highlight” of his career.

 3. Mistaken identities: With his half-Italian good looks and deep, gravelly voice, Meloni has been confused with actor Elias Koteas as well as a time-travelling, younger Robert DeNiro.